LeonAksman/bayes-mtl-traj/README.md

-The code associated with our "Modeling longitudinal biomarkers with parameteric Bayesian multi-task learning" paper.
+The code from our "Modeling longitudinal biomarkers with parameteric Bayesian multi-task learning" paper.
 You can run the simualations described in the paper via:

 ```bash